isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * The compiler should do it
-* If the compiler doesn't do it, let tools flag it
+* If the compiler doesn’t do it, let tools flag it

 ### <a name="Rf-assignment-op"></a>F.47: Return `T&` from assignment operators